ARMmbed/mbed-client-linux-example/README.md

 1. Go to the [mbed Device Connector website](https://connector.mbed.com) and log in with your mbed.org account.

+2. Clone this example into your local computer.

-2. Configure the mbed Client example program as needed.
+3. Configure the mbed Client example program as needed.
 See the [Running and build instructions](#running-and-build-instructions) chapter for more information.

 4. Build the application with yotta.
 See the [Running and build instructions](#running-and-build-instructions) chapter for more information.